superpowers/docs.superpowers-html5.com/pages/en/4_development/2_how-to-contribute.md

 `FIXME: It should probably be rewritten as a Superpowers project and published on GitHub Pages?!`

+## Contributing code

+See [the build instructions](/en/development/building-superpowers) to get the development version of Superpowers running on your own computer.

 ## Sending a pull request

+ * Use imperative in your commits message, for instance `Add flux capacitor` not `Added a flux capacitor`
+ * Try to stick to the existing coding style.
+You can use the `tslint` plugin in Visual Studio Code to help.
  * Make your pull request as small as possible.
 Don't bundle many unrelated changes together.
- * Try to stick to the existing coding style.
-You can use the `tslint` plugin in Visual Studio Code to help.